-- Marketing advantages: buying in a new product range, buying a market presence (especially true if acquiring a company in overseas), integrating sales departments or rationalising distribution and advertising, and eliminating competition or protecting an existing market
+- Marketing advantages: buying in a new product range, buying a market presence (especially true if acquiring a company overseas), integrating sales departments or rationalising distribution and advertising, and eliminating competition or protecting an existing market

 - Production advantages: achieving higher utilisation of production facilities, buying in technology and skills, obtaining greater production capacity, securing future supplies of raw materials, and improving purchasing by buying in bulk

-- Finance and management advantages: buying a high quality management team which exists in the acquired company, obtaining tax advantages, etc.
+- Finance and management advantages: buying a high-quality management team which exists in the acquired company, obtaining tax advantages, etc.

-As demonstrated in cases such as Geely’s acquisition of Volvo and DSI, Chinalco’s beteiligung investment in Rio Tinto and Lenovo’s acquisition of IBM’s personal computer division and Motorola Mobility, for the newly rising enterprises in emerging markets, obtaining new technology and processes, securing supplies of raw materials and buying the an overseas market presence lie at the core of motivation to adopt a M&A strategy.
+As demonstrated in cases such as Geely’s acquisition of Volvo and DSI, Chinalco’s beteiligung investment in Rio Tinto and Lenovo’s acquisition of IBM’s personal computer division and Motorola Mobility, for the newly rising enterprises in emerging markets, obtaining new technology and processes, securing supplies of raw materials and buying an overseas market presence lie at the core of motivation to adopt an M&A strategy.

 Access to capital markets